Egypt parliamentary poll looks set for delay after court ruling

 "The committee will prepare a new timetable for (election) measures after the legislative amendments are issued," the Supreme Election Committee said.

-Earlier, the Supreme Constitutional Court ruled that an article in a law defining electoral districts was unconstitutional.
+Earlier, the Supreme Constitutional Court said an article in a law defining electoral districts was unconstitutional.

 Zaid al-Ali, a senior adviser with intergovernmental organisation International IDEA, said there was "little question" the elections would be delayed.